chemsss/devops-project/README.md

 ## Installation

-This application is written on NodeJS and it uses Redis database.
+This application is written on NodeJS and it uses a Redis database.

 1. [Install NodeJS](https://nodejs.org/en/download/)